tenkabuto/tacticaltypos.net/Call for Abstracts - Skateboarding and Philosophy book.md

 > 	- First drafts due by November 6, 2023
 > 	- Final drafts due by January 8, 2024
 > 	- (Early submissions are encouraged and welcomed!)

-I don't know yet whether I'll contribute to this, but the request seems to have given me some permission to think more about these topics than I'd apparently been allowing myself to do, despite evidently wanting to. 😁 I might end up writing my own things in response to some of these prompts and put them on this site or in an ebook of my own.